ucd-os-blue-s18/pintos/DOC_P1.md

 >> C1: Copy here the declaration of each new or changed `struct' or
 >> `struct' member, global or static variable, `typedef', or
 >> enumeration.
 Identify the purpose of each in 25 words or less.
+In the thread struct nice and recent_cpu are added.
+There is also a global variable in Timer.c load_avg.
+All of these are used in numerous calculations for the mlfqs scheduler.
+There is also a new struct fixP which holds fixed point values in 17.14 format.

 ---- ALGORITHMS ----